-North Dakota Century Code Section 28-32-03 allows an agency, with approval of the Governor, to adopt rules on an emergency basis because of imminent peril to the public health, safety, or welfare; because a delay is likely to cause a loss of revenues appropriated to support a duty imposed by law upon the agency; when reasonably necessary to avoid a delay in implementing an appropriations measure; or when necessary to meet a mandate of federal law.
+North Dakota Century Code Section 28-32-03 allows an administrative agency, with approval of the Governor, and the North Dakota Ethics Commission to adopt rules on an emergency basis because of imminent peril to the public health, safety, or welfare; because a delay is likely to cause a loss of revenues appropriated to support a duty imposed by law upon the agency or the commission; when reasonably necessary to avoid a delay in implementing an appropriations measure; or when necessary to meet a mandate of federal law.
 An emergency rule may be declared effective no earlier than the date of filing notice of rulemaking with the Legislative Council.
 An emergency rule becomes ineffective if it is not adopted as a final rule within 180 days after its declared effective date.

-An agency making emergency rules is required to attempt to provide notice of the emergency rules to persons the agency can reasonably be expected to believe may have a substantial interest in the rules, meaning an interest in the effect of the rules which surpasses the common interest of all citizens.
-North Dakota Century Code Section 28-32-03 also requires the agency to notify the Chairman of the Administrative Rules Committee of emergency rules and their effective date and grounds for emergency status.
+Upon making emergency rules, an agency and the commission are required to attempt to provide notice of the emergency rules to persons the agency or the commission can reasonably be expected to believe may have a substantial interest in the rules, meaning an interest in the effect of the rules which surpasses the common interest of all citizens.
+North Dakota Century Code Section 28-32-03 also requires the agency and the commission to notify the chairman of the Administrative Rules Committee of emergency rules and their effective date and grounds for emergency status.
 The Legislative Council is required to place the notice of emergency rules on its website.